Table of Contents

 I only have one regret about my home birth experience: I didn’t invest in a proper hypnobirthing course.

 As soon as I woke up with my first contraction, I regretted not having a plan for pain management.
-I consider myself to have a pretty high pain threshold but this was something else altogether.
-I instantly doubted my ability to get through it without drugs, which was super important to me.
+I have a pretty high pain threshold but this was something else altogether.
+I instantly doubted my ability to get through it without drugs and found myself struggling to cope with the intensity of labour.
+I did have the home birth I wanted but it was filled with fear and anxiety.

 Now I’m pregnant with my second, I’m making sure I’m much more prepared.
 Having looked at what’s available online, I’ve found that KG Hypnobirthing offers the best value for money and high quality content.